zaiba6/Machine-Learning-projects/Polynomial Regression/README.md

 **Degree 5 Model:**
 Exhibits low training error but a significantly higher testing error.
 Suggests overfitting, where the model fits the training data too closely but struggles to generalize to new, unseen data.

+## Sources <br />
+This is a citation for the dataset that I used for this project Mitchell, T. M. (n.d.).
+In Machine Learning Third Edition Resources.
+Rotman School of Management, University of Toronto. https://www-2.rotman.utoronto.ca/~hull/MLThirdEditionFiles/mlindex1_3rdEd.html